 Being able to drive is essential for getting to work or going to school.
 This ability requires a valid driver's license.
 If your license has been suspended or permanently revoked, you may be wondering if you can ever drive again.
 The answer may be yes, but only if you have a hearing at the Division of Motor Vehicles (DMV) and petition for license reinstatement.
 You only get one chance to have a hearing or you must wait months or even years before you can try again.

-Over 25 Years of DMV Hearing Experience
+Over 25 Years of Experience Counseling Clients on DMV issues

 Do not risk losing your license all over again.
 Get an experienced attorney to represent you.
 Contact our Charlotte office to arrange a consultation.

 The DMV has the power to revoke your license for certain traffic matters including out of state speeding & traffic offenses, one or more Driving While License Revoked offenses, moving violations that occur while your license is revoked, Driving While Impaired, Refusing Chemical Tests etc. The DMV also has the authority to grant hearings to challenge the revocation and perhaps allow you to keep your privileges.

 DMV may allow you to keep your license while a hearing is being scheduled ONLY IF you properly ask for a hearing.
 If you have received a letter from DMV, you should immediately contact this office so the proper steps can be taken to preserve your privileges.

 We can demand a hearing to challenge the revocation as the law allows.
 Issues such as prior record, subsequent remedial endeavors and mitigating factors involved in your driving can be raised as applicable.

 You can only petition for reinstatement after 10 years has passed since the date of your most recent Felony Habitual Driving While Impaired conviction.
 That is why it is so important that you obtain an attorney who knows how to represent you at the DMV hearing and argue on your behalf.